 Both THC and CBD come from the same plant.
 THC is found in lower quantities of the Cannabis sativa plant, and in higher qualities in the Cannabis Indica plant.
 The cannabis sativa plant shows its plant compounds to display various properties when it comes to THC and CBD.
 Unlike THC however, CBD has no psychotropic properties which means two things:

 - CBD will not give you the ‘munchies’

 CBD (Cannabidiol) is a cannabinoid from the cannabis plant that has demonstrated anti-inflammatory and antioxidative properties in both animals, and humans.
-CBD is a suitable plant based option for treating and managing pain.
-Further studies are still required to determine the full range of CBD’s potentially medicinal properties.
+CBD is a suitable plant-based option for treating and managing pain.
+Further studies are still required to determine the full range of CBD’s potential medicinal properties.